top of page

 Despite best efforts, AI watermarking solutions are still no match for deepfakes.

-As GenAI videos emerge from the uncanny valley, researchers are working to develop clever methods for flagging AI-generated content.
+As GenAI videos emerge from the uncanny valley, researchers are developing clever methods to flag AI-generated content.
 Meanwhile, AI's capabilities are rapidly expanding, making the mitigation of that deepfake content all the more crucial.

 This is high-stakes work.

 The implications of deepfakes range from fraud and online harassment to the dissemination of political misinformation.
-New research suggests that one highly touted solution, AI watermarking, may not provide the level of protection that was promised.
+In 2025, researchers found that one highly touted solution, AI watermarking, may not provide the level of protection that was promised.

 Exposing AI Watermark Weaknesses